micadschmidt/ToDoListApp/README.md

 Add a button next to each task in the list that, when clicked, deletes the task from the database and updates the list.

-Additional Notes:
+## Additional Notes:

 -You can use Rails' built-in scaffolding or manually create controllers, views, and models for this exercise.
 -Use SQLite or any other database of your choice.
 -Focus on functionality and basic styling.
 You don't need complex CSS for this exercise.
 -Error handling and validation are important.
 Ensure that tasks have titles before saving them.

-Execution:
+## Execution:
-Create a New Rails Application: rails new ToDoListApp
+-Create a New Rails Application: rails new ToDoListApp

-Generate a Task Model and Controller: cd ToDoListApp rails generate scaffold Task title:string completed:boolean
+-Generate a Task Model and Controller: cd ToDoListApp

+rails generate scaffold Task title:string completed:boolean

-Run migrations and server:
+-Run migrations and server:
 rails db:migrate

 rails server